 The lion is the jungle king, a beautiful but fearsome beast, and a fantastic choice for those who want a tattoo representing courage and bravery.
 The animal is also linked with power and royalty.
-There are many different meanings associated with this big cat, so you can choose a lion tattoo design that means the most to you.
-Although small lion-inspired designs look great, if you’re choosing to ink your shoulder, you would benefit from a larger, more intricate piece.
+Many meanings are associated with this big cat, so you can choose the lion tattoo design that means the most to you.
+Although small lion-inspired designs look great, if you choose to ink your shoulder, you would benefit from a larger, more intricate piece.

 5. Skull Sholder Tattoo

 The skull is a universally recognized symbol associated with life and death.
-For some, the inking can have a darker meaning, while others choose to focus on a more positive interpretation, viewing it as a symbol of power and a sign of how you can overcome hardship in your life.
+For some, the inking can have a darker meaning, while others focus on a more positive interpretation, viewing it as a symbol of power and a sign of overcoming hardship in your life.
 Regardless of what the skull represents to you, it makes for an interesting and eye-catching shoulder tattoo.
-You can add other elements to your design, for example, flowers or a butterfly, or create a bold statement without any additional images.
+You can add other elements to your design, such as flowers or a butterfly, or create a bold statement without additional images.
 The choice is yours!

 6. Clock Shoulder Tattoo

 Clock tattoos are popular because they are so symbolic, and the design can be interpreted in many ways.
 The timepiece represents life and death, and it is a fantastic choice for someone who often thinks about these two aspects.
 Including flowers in your body art shifts the focus to live, while a skull may be connected to death.
 It is also a wonderful reminder of how fleeting our existence is and to live life to its fullest.
 Some women also use a clock to honor a loved one who has passed or to note a significant time in their life.
 The clock’s hands and where they stop add to the overall meaning.